 Serving Mount Juliet, Franklin, Brentwood & the Surrounding Areas

 May McKinney defends people who have been charged with theft crimes in Nashville and throughout the surrounding areas of Tennessee.
-When your freedom and reputation are on the line, our theft crime defense lawyers can work diligently to combat the charges against you, protect your rights, and keep you out of jail.
+When your freedom and reputation are on the line, our theft crime lawyers in Nashville, TN can work diligently to combat the charges against you, protect your rights, and keep you out of jail.

 Tennessee Theft Laws